POST-BRITISH CASTLES & COUNTRY

 Please Note: Guests booking their own flights (independent of the cruise line) are responsible for ensuring that the cruise line has the most current and updated departure information so your transfer can be arranged.
 Should you book any additional nights independently of the cruise line, a departure transfer is not provided.

 Program Excludes for guests: Insurance, additional drinks over and above the limits stipulated, gratuities to driver or tour guide, hotel incidentals.

-Accommodations: - One night at Ellenborough Park Hotel in Cheltenham Spa 5* or similar
+- One night at Ellenborough Park Hotel in Cheltenham Spa or similar

-- One night at the Macdonald Randolph in Oxford 5* or similar
+- One night at the Cotswold Lodge Hotel in Oxford or similar

-- One night at the Hyatt Regency Churchill in London 5* or similar
+- One night at the Mayfair Hotel in London or similar

-*We will only source different hotels in unforseen situations.
+*We will only source different hotels in unforeseen situations.
 If similar hotels are required they will be of equal ratings and standards.

 Ellenborough Park Hotel

 Southam Road, Cheltenham, Gloucestershire, GL52 3NJ

 Phone: +44 1242 545 454